cjairm/go/Algorithms-Go/004_pair_that_sum_zero/README.md

     If the sum is equal to zero return [array at position hr, array at position hl]

-    If the sum is greater than zero increment hr
+    If the sum is greater than zero decrement in one hr

-    If the sum is lower than zero increment hl
+    If the sum is lower than zero increment in one hl
 ```

 # How it works?